 - Levels of the hunger hormone (ghrelin) are reduced by 50 to 65 percent.
 The removed portion of the stomach contains cells that produce the hormone.
 Patients report feeling less hungry between their meals.

-Endorsed by ASMB (The American Society for metabolic & Bariatric surgery) and IFSOMD (International Federation for the Surgery of Obesity & metabolic Disorders).
+Endorsed by ASMB (The American Society for metabolic and Bariatric surgery) and IFSOMD (International Federation for the Surgery of Obesity and metabolic Disorders).
 This surgery is gaining popularity in adolescents and children.
 Recent research has found that it’s effective and safe, resulting in weight loss.

 Benefit of sleeve gastrectomy